Gokhale Institute of Politics and Economics: Academic programmes

 The goal of the institute – to conduct research into the economic and political problems of India and train research workers in these subjects – has been reconceptualised over years so as to confine the activities of the institute to teaching and research in economics alone, leaving aside the political problems of India.
 However, the applied and empirical research into Indian economic problems and policy evaluations indirectly encompass the political dimensions as well.

 The curricular content of the ongoing MSc Economics programme offers a blend of core and applied optional courses.
 The number of subjects per course have been increased from 16 in the MA programme to 20 in the ongoing MSc programme so as to make the courses more rigorous.
-The student–faculty ratio is 3:1 for the MSc programme.

 Ph.D. programme

 The PhD programme, started right from the inception of the institute, still continues with a highly selective intake and hence a limited output.
 More than 165 students have obtained their doctoral degrees in different branches of economics since the inception of the institute.